joshua-coppola/Ski-Trail-Ratings/README.md

 Add support for international ski areas by adding logic to switch to alternative elevation sources when outside the US.

-Provide method to provide mountain coordinates and get back an OSM file from Open Street Maps's API.

 Add Windows support.